On the importance of smoothness, interface resolution and numerical sensitivities in shape and topological sensitivity analysis: Numerical results

 \subsection{Influence of the interface resolution on the shape derivative}

-In this section, we comment on the influence of the interface resolution provided by the \enrichedMethod (XFEM) on the shape derivative.
+\corrections{In section \ref{sec:num_smoothness}, the material interface was not resolved by the discretization.} In this section, we comment on the influence of \corrections{resolving the interface by employing the \enrichedMethod} on the shape derivative.
 The results for different discretizations are shown in \Cref{fig:shapeXFEM}.
-Similar to the FEM discretization, we observe jumps in the shape derivative for $p = 1$.
+Similar to the discretization used in the \standardMethod, we observe jumps in the shape derivative for $p = 1$.
 However, in this case, the jumps between elements diminish with mesh refinement.
-For $p > 1$, the shape derivative values obtained using XFEM show good agreement with the analytical shape derivative obtained by differentiating \eqref{eq::G_kappa_explicit}.
+For $p > 1$, the shape derivative values obtained using the \enrichedMethod show good agreement with the analytical shape derivative obtained by differentiating \eqref{eq::G_kappa_explicit}.